Selective Laser Trabeculoplasty (SLT)

 Does SLT hurt?

-Most patients experience little to no pain.
-You may feel a slight sensation during the laser application, and some mild aching afterward that resolves within hours.
+Most patients have little to no pain.
+You may feel a slight tapping or ache during the laser, and mild aching afterward can last a few hours.

 How long does SLT last?